mobalazs/rotor-framework/.github/SELF_HOSTED_RUNNER.md

 ### Coverage Upload Fails
 - Ensure repository is added on coveralls.io
-- Check that `lcov.info` file was generated in the workspace
+- Check that `coverage.lcov` file was generated in the workspace
 - Verify the workflow has the correct repo path in the badge URL

 ### Tests Timeout